oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

 ## Task 3: kube-scheduler

-When you interacted with the *kube-apiserver* to create `your-pod`, the *kube-scheduler* determined which *Worker Node* it could run, or *scheduled*, based on constraints and available resources.
+When you interacted with the *kube-apiserver* to create `your-pod`, the *kube-scheduler* determined which *Worker Node* it could be run, or *scheduled*, based on constraints and available resources.

 ![kube-scheduler](images/kube-scheduler.png "kube-scheduler")

-The *kube-apiserver* then stored the information in *etcd* that "`your-pod` should run on nodeX," following that decision made by the kube-scheduler.
-The *kubelet* on `nodeX`, after asking the *kube-apiserver* what should be running on it, interacted with the *container runtime* to ensure that `your-pod` was running, as it was defined, with the containers described in that *Pod*Spec.
+The *kube-apiserver* then stored the information in *etcd* that "`your-pod` should run on nodeX," following that decision made by the *kube-scheduler*.
+The *kube-apiserver* then instructs the *kubelet* on `nodeX` to execute the actions against the `nodeX` *container runtime* to ensure `your-pod` is running, as it was defined, with the containers described in that *Pod*Spec.

 1. Create a *manifest file* for `your-pod`